Skip to content

 Answer: 11.

-Why it stumps people: Sounds basic.
-But ask a casual fan and you’ll hear 10, 12, even “depends on the play.”
-Rugby has 15, soccer has 11, and people mix them up more than you’d expect.
+Sounds basic.
+Then you ask a casual fan and out come 10, 12, even “depends on the play.”
+Rugby fields 15, soccer 11, and the wires cross more often than you’d think.

 2. Which team has won the most Super Bowls?
 (Easy)